yamadapc/node-translate-object/README.md

 [![Build Status](https://travis-ci.org/yamadapc/node-translate-object.svg)](https://travis-ci.org/yamadapc/node-translate-object)
 [![devDependency Status](https://david-dm.org/yamadapc/node-translate-object/dev-status.svg)](https://david-dm.org/yamadapc/node-translate-object#info=devDependencies)

 Translate an object representation into another based on a map.
+This makes it possible to parse objects into better (or common) structures, through configuration, rather than programmatically - which is a good thing, IMHO.

 ## Installation